-At times the Facilities Coordinator or the Housing Coordinator will need to meet with residents to discuss various issues (house morale, building repair, hosting guests, etc.).
+At times the Resident Assitant, Facilities Coordinator, or Director of Student Life will need to meet with residents to discuss various issues (house morale, building repair, hosting guests, etc.).
 Residents should be flexible and cooperative to establish a time for a house meeting.